 This 2-credit advanced WLEE skills course is designed to familiarize students with advanced wilderness navigation skills including the use of various map grids, the various map types used in North America, the Global Positioning System, deduced reckoning, triangulation, coastal navigation, off trail navigation and the use of computer software in trip planning.
 Two Saturday field days will be required.
 Prerequisites: Completion of Immersion Semester and WLEE Major.
-Prerequisite: Completion of Immersion Semester or permission of instructor.
+Prerequisite: Completion of Immersion Semester.
+Course eligibility contingent upon Instructor's approval of student's competence in the basic essential skills unique to this course.